Donna Halper: Rush

 Halper is credited with discovering the rock band Rush while working as the Music Director at radio station WMMS in Cleveland in 1974.
 After a Canadian record producer gave her the then-unknown band's album, she played a track called “Working Man” on the air.
 Listeners started requesting more Rush tracks.
 Soon, other radio stations began including Rush songs in their playlists, and by late summer of 1974, the band got a U.S. recording contract.
 As an acknowledgement of her role in their success, the band dedicated their first two albums to Halper.
 Halper appeared in the 2010 documentary about Rush, Beyond the Lighted Stage.
 On June 25, 2010, she was a speaker when Rush received a star on Hollywood's Walk of Fame.
-A depiction of Halper, along with depictions of other DJs who were instrumental in Rush's success, is included in the animated video of "The Spirit of Radio", released for the fortieth anniversary of Permanent Waves, the album "The Spirit of Radio" originally appeared on.
+A depiction of Halper, along with depictions of other DJs who were instrumental in Rush's success, is included in the animated video of "The Spirit of Radio", released for the 40th anniversary of Permanent Waves, the album "The Spirit of Radio" originally appeared on.